JaidevSK/Games-of-DSA/README.md

 # Games of DSA

-This repository contains various games programmed in various languages such as C, C++, and Python using various concepts such as DFS, BFS, Memoization, etc.
+This repository contains various games programmed in various languages such as C, C++, and Python using various concepts such as DFS, BFS, Memoization, stacks, queues, hashing, minimax, etc.

 --- -
 # How to Play: